Phone screens, personality tests, and AI video interviews

 The layer nobody named

 Unilever shows how large this step can grow.
 Before it rebuilt hiring, the company sorted 250,000 applications by hand to fill 800 graduate roles, which took four to six months (HireVue, 2019).
 Its fix was to add several tools in a row: first online games, then AI video interviews, then human interviews.
 People moved through faster.
-But with each tool added, it got harder to tell candidates exactly what was being judged, and why.
+With each tool added, it got harder to tell candidates exactly what was being judged, and why.

-| Resume / AI screen | Before the middle step | Filters obvious misfits fast | Easy to fake with AI; low trust |
+- Resume / AI screen (Before the middle step).
+Strength: Filters obvious misfits fast.
+Weakness: Easy to fake with AI; low trust.

-| Phone screen | In the middle step | Quick human gut-check | Eats recruiter time; weak predictor |
+- Phone screen (In the middle step).
+Strength: Quick human gut-check.
+Weakness: Eats recruiter time; weak predictor.

-| Personality / AI video interview | In the middle step | Handles lots of candidates | Candidates drop out; weak predictor |
+- Personality / AI video interview (In the middle step).
+Strength: Handles lots of candidates.
+Weakness: Candidates drop out; weak predictor.

-| Skills test | In the middle step | Confirms hard skills | Questions leak; ignores people skills |
+- Skills test (In the middle step).
+Strength: Confirms hard skills.
+Weakness: Questions leak; ignores people skills.

-| Hiring manager interview | After the middle step | Best read on the person | Too slow to run on everyone |
+- Hiring manager interview (After the middle step).
+Strength: Best read on the person.
+Weakness: Too slow to run on everyone.

 The phone screen tax